Creating a Remote Server Configuration

-Click Browse and select the desired folder in the Choose Root Path dialog box that opens.
+Click and select the desired folder in the Choose Root Path dialog that opens.

 Click the Autodetect button and have PhpStorm detect the user home folder settings on the FTP/SFTP server and set up the root path according to them.
-The button is only enabled when you have specified your user name and password.
+The button is only enabled when you have specified your credentials.

-Click the Open button to make sure that the specified URL address is accessible and points at the correct Web page.
+Click in the field to make sure that the specified server root URL address is accessible and points at the correct Web page.